dumpkopf/Work/README.md

 Work
 ====
-Thing I'm powering throught at the office.
+Things I'm powering throught at the office.